VimalShekar/vimalshekar.github.io/_posts/2016-05-11-Assembly-Basics-Part5.md

     * Ability to step or trace through code

 Debuggers are classified into:
 * low-level debugger – the one that assist in debugging but with the help of disassembly
 * symbolic debugger – assists debugging with help of symbols like variable, functions names
 * source-level debugger – assists debugging with relevant source code

+Debuggers are also classified into:
+* User mode debuggers - ones that can attach to any user mode process.
+Ex:  Ollydbg, Immunity debugger, windbg
+* Kernel mode debuggers - one that can attach to the kernel of a running machine.
+Ex: kdb, and windbg

-Now let's get a debugger installed.
+Now that we know these terms, let's get a debugger installed.
 I dunno about you, but my career didn’t start out with programming.
 I did my engineering in Electronics and had some background with Microprocessors and micro controller programming.
 In my current role as an EE, we deal with analysing process, kernel and complete dumps all the time.
 The first debugger introduced to me was windbg, and so even before I started writing production quality code, I had windbg on my machine.
+Windbg is my tool of choice mainly because it is both a user mode and a kernel mode debugger, and because it has a framework that lets me develop extensions and download necessary symbols.

 If you’re a Windows guy like me, then you can get the Software development kit (which includes a compiler) and the Debugging tools for
 Windows together as part of the Windows SDK.
 At the time of writing, the SDK for 8.1 was the latest – you can download it from the below